 Pension transfers are a complicated subject - so complicated in fact, that to sign off some transfers from one scheme to another you need to hold a specialist qualification.
 With so many different types of pension schemes and benefits available, it's understandable that you might feel confused.

 There are now more rules in place to make sure that you don't make any decisions without the right guidance.
 In fact, if you have a pension pot that contains a guarantee and is worth more than £30,000, the trustees who are responsible for your pension must insist that you take advice.
 However, this is where their responsibility ends – it's up to you to make sure that you find the right kind of advice.

 How do I know whether my adviser is a pension transfer specialist?

 There are several things that you can do to ensure that you are getting the most suitable advice.
 To transfer a pension containing a guarantee your decision must normally be overseen by someone who holds a specialist pension transfers qualification.
 This means that they may not necessarily advise you directly, but they will need to approve the decision that one of their colleagues recommends.

 Of course, if you would rather speak directly to the pension transfers specialist, you are completely within your rights to request this.
-To find someone who holds specialist qualifications you can search for an adviser at the 'your money' section of The Personal Finance Society (PFS) or Unbiased.co.uk.
+And you can ask your adviser if they are a pension transfer specialist.
+You can search for an adviser at the 'your money' section of The Personal Finance Society (PFS) or Unbiased.co.uk.
 Then, once you've found a local adviser, you can double-check their credentials on the FCA register.

 One thing to bear in mind, is that unfortunately there are some people out there who will pose as pension specialists but don't have the best intentions.
 You can read more about pension scammers and how to avoid them here.